Richouf95/atlas-tech-kanban/frontend/README.md

 These include

-- **Connection to personal backend**: for testing purposes, please use the google provider
 - **Offline mode**: Functionality allowing the application to be used without an internet connection.
 - **Notifications**: Real-time notification system to inform users of important updates.
 - **Mailings**: Sends emails for alerts, updates or invitations.